starsdog/ai_assistant/README.md

 - Podcast Assistant: This assistant reads transcript files of podcast and answers related questions about podcast
 - Weather Assistant: This assistant is using function call to answer related questions
+- Image Assistant: This assistant creates images based on prompt

 ### Reference
 [OpenAI Assistant](https://platform.openai.com/docs/assistants/overview)